rydmike/flex_color_scheme/README.md

 When you color theme a Flutter application, all built in widgets use the colors of your color scheme in your theme.
 At least in theory, and it is almost so if you defined your Flutter ThemeData the correct way.
-FlexColorScheme goes the extra step to ensure that all Flutter SDK widgets gets themed as intended by the built-in color scheme, or custom colors you provide.
+FlexColorScheme goes the extra mile to ensure that all Flutter SDK widgets gets themed as intended by the built-in color scheme or custom colors you provide.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/00-new-main-image.gif?raw=true" alt="main_image"/>

 You can also opt in on using pre-made opinionated widget sub-themes.
-By opting in, you can for example adjust the border radius on all widgets with a single property to set the same themed border radius.
-Current Flutter SDK widgets are based on the Material 2 standard, and use 4dp corner radius as default on most built-in widgets corners.
+By opting in, you can for example adjust the border radius on all widgets with a single property to set the same themed border radius on them.
+Current Flutter SDK widgets are based on the Material 2 guide and use 4dp corner radius as default on most corners.

-When you opt in on the sub-themes, the border radius on widgets default to the new rounded corners as specified by the
+When you opt in on the sub themes, the border radius on widgets default to the new rounded corners as specified by the
 [Material 3 guide](https://m3.material.io/), where the
 rounding varies by widget type.
 You can stick with this, or set global radius to a value you prefer.
-You can also easily set themed border radius per widget to override the global value in just a few cases, via simple property values per widget, without using verbose custom sub-theme Shape definitions.
+You can also easily set the themed border radius per widget, to override the global value in just a few cases.
+Use simple property values per widget, no need for verbose custom sub theme Shape definitions.

 # Version 4 Notice

 This readme is still mainly the version 3 documentation.
-Depending on when and where you read it, e.g. on GitHub or as a dev release v4.0.0-dev.x on pub.dev, it may contain some updated elements.
-The documentation will not be complete until v4.0.0 stable is released.
+Depending on when and where you read it, e.g. on GitHub or as a dev release v4.0.0-dev.x on pub.dev, it may contain updated elements while others are still at version 3.
 The current hold point for going stable is the completion of the updated documentation.
-It is very unlikely that there will be any major API changes from the dev releases to stable version, unless some major issues are discovered before stable v4 release.
+It is unlikely that there will be any major API changes from the dev releases to stable version, unless some major issues are discovered before the stable V4 release.

 ## What is new in version 4?

 For a detailed list of what is new in version 4, please refer to the change log.

 There are two major new new features.
-The first one is that FlexColorScheme now comes with opinionated widget sub-themes that you can opt in on.
+The first one is that FlexColorScheme now comes with opinionated widget sub themes that you can opt in on.
-By default, the sub-theme mimic Material 3 (You) styled widgets.
+By default, the sub theme mimic Material 3 (You) styled widgets.
 This is done as far as reasonably possible when using standard Material 2 theming features available in Flutter 2.5.
-There is a Material 3 TextTheme as well, and by default text is also slightly tinted using the selected color schemes primary color.
-You can adjust and turn these styles on and off as it suits and fits your preferences, when you op-in on the sub themes.
+There is a Material 3 TextTheme as well, and by default this text theme is also slightly tinted using the selected color scheme's primary color.
+You can turn these styles on and off, based on your your own preferences when you opt in on the sub themes.

 The second main new feature is that FlexColorScheme now offers 9 different surface color blend modes, with 40 different blend levels each.
 Version 3 only had one blend style with 5 levels, including no blend.
-The version 3 blend style and is API is still available.
-Despite the major version bump, APIs from version 3 are fully compatible with version 4.
+The version 3 blend style and its API is still available.
+Despite the major version bump, all APIs from version 3 are fully compatible with version 4.
-The version was mostly bumped because it contained so many new features that it made sense.
+The version was mostly bumped because it contains so many new features that it made sense.

 ### New Color Schemes